grosser/cia/Readme.md

  - normalized and queryable through table layout
  - actors and subjects are polymorphic
- - works on ActiveRecord 2 and 3
+ - works on ActiveRecord 2,3,4

 Table layout: